p4ulor/Object-Detector-App/docs/README.md

 - GeminiChat feature, state management and persistence (could be improved)

 ## Things that were not done for the sake of moving on to other things
-- Animated detection outlines only support detection 1 type of object, since an identifier is required for the animation to track, but MediaPipe doesn't provide identifiers.
+- Not supporting the animated detection outlines for more than 1 object when detection animation is enabled, since an identifier is required for the animation to track something, that being 1 object, but MediaPipe doesn't provide identifiers (and it wouldn't make sense that it did).
+Guessing could be done with the positioning and size of the outline, but it would be overkill
-- Not worrying about still using ImageDetectionUseCase when toggling Gemini mode
+- Not worrying about still using ImageDetectionUseCase when toggling Gemini mode.
+Only the emission of results is stopped.
-- Displaying only the latest Gemini message when toggling off and on Gemini, instead of storing the list of messages
+- Not displaying the whole list of Gemini messages in the chat, but only displaying the latest one
-- The notification intent explicitly opening the Achivements screen instead of just pointing to the MainActivity
+- Not opening the Achievements screen when clicking on a new achievement notification, but only navigating to the MainActivity

 ### Resources
 - https://github.com/google-ai-edge/mediapipe-samples/tree/main/examples/object_detection/android